intelygenz/point-coords/README.md

-Simple GUI that lets you annotate points in images by labeling and capturing the coordinates of different points on a set of images.
+Simple GUI that lets you annotate points in images and capture their coordinates.

 A `.txt` file is exported containing each point's label and coordinates.
 Specifically, it has the following format: